 Room and board: $13,000

 All applicants are automatically considered for academic scholarships ranging from $15,000–$26,000 per year.

 Admission Information: Puget Sound is test optional.
 The average GPA of an admitted student is 3.5.
 We offer Early Action, Early Decision, and Regular Decision deadlines.
 The application fee is $60.

-Located in Tacoma, Washington, we are centrally located in the heart of the Pacific Northwest between Vancouver, British Columbia, and Portland, Oregon, and just 35 miles south of Seattle.
+Our campus in Tacoma, Washington, is centrally located in the heart of the Pacific Northwest between Vancouver, British Columbia, and Portland, Oregon, and just 35 miles south of Seattle.
 The region offers diverse cultural, artistic, and social opportunities, as well as numerous recreational activities on Puget Sound and in the nearby Cascade and Olympic Mountain ranges.

 Our approach to the liberal arts is interdisciplinary and innovative, including a renowned School of Music and more than 50 areas of study, including Studio Art, Art History, and Theatre Arts.
 Whether you choose to major in the performing arts or another field, you can perform at a high level, audition for scholarships, and participate in a wide variety of music, theatre, and arts programming.

 With an 11:1 student-faculty ratio, teaching is a priority for faculty members, who are known for being accessible, approachable mentors; take a collaborative approach to learning; and are generous with their time.